pvandervelde/terraform.nuget/README.md

 ## How to build

-During the build process the Telegraf binary with the version specified in the `version.xml` file will be downloaded, the file hash compared and then unzipped and placed in a NuGet package.
+During the build process the Terraform binary with the version specified in the `version.xml` file will be downloaded, the file hash compared and then unzipped and placed in a NuGet package.

 At the end of the build process the NuGet package can be found in the `build/deploy` folder in the workspace.